Right of Way and Utilities

 Utility Program Management

 There are nine district offices across the state which service specific localities.
-Please click on the drop-down under the district you are interested in to see the counties and cities that fall under its jurisdiction, as well as a contact person.
+Click on the drop-down under each district to see the counties and cities that fall under its jurisdiction.

 Bristol: Contact: Lori.Snider@vdot.virginia.gov